deta/space-docs/src/pages/migration/learn-more/auth-comparison.md

       - "/ping"
 ```

 After deploying with the updated Spacefile using `space push`, the `/ping` route on the Express server will be publicly accessible, while the root endpoint `/` will remain private and protected by authentication.

 > ⚠️ When `public_routes` are specified, they will always take precedence over enabled `api_keys` preset.

-To learn more about public routes, you can refer to the related information available [here](/docs/en/basics/micros#public-routes).
+To learn more about public routes (including the use of powerful options like wildcards `*`), you can refer to the related information available [here](/docs/en/basics/micros#public-routes).

-## API Keys
+### API Keys

-API keys allow you to give authorized users access to private routes within a Micro in your app.
+API keys allow Daniela to give authorized users access to private routes within a Micro of **Ping Pong**.
 By generating unique API keys, users can include them as an `X-Space-App-Key` header in their requests, granting them access to the specified routes.

-To enable API keys, enable the `api_keys` preset in the Spacefile for the relevant Micros in your app.
-This way, you can control access to private routes within your app and ensure that only authorized users have access.
+To enable API keys, Daniela needs to enable the `api_keys` preset in the Spacefile for the relevant Micros.

-To see how the `api_keys` preset works, let's enable it for the Express micro in the previous example using the `presets` field:
+To see how the `api_keys` preset works, Dabiela will need to enable it for the Express Micro in the previous example using the `presets` field:

 ```yaml
 # Spacefile Docs: https://go.deta.dev/docs/spacefile/v0